shanjingheng/test-swagger/测试报告/java_online_api_client/docs/ChatRoomsApi.md

 <a name="orgNameAppNameChatroomsChatroomIdDelete"></a>
 # **orgNameAppNameChatroomsChatroomIdDelete**
-> orgNameAppNameChatroomsChatroomIdDelete(orgName, appName, authorization, chatroomId)
+> String orgNameAppNameChatroomsChatroomIdDelete(orgName, appName, authorization, chatroomId)

 Delete a Chat Room